ivxni/SnapOCR/CONTEXT.md

 ### 5.3 Mistral OCR Integration
 - **API Call**:
-  - Send a `multipart/form-data` request with the image to Mistral’s endpoint.
+  - Send a `multipart/form-data` request with the image to Mistral's endpoint.
   - Handle the response containing the recognized text and PDF.
   - Possible retry or error handling if Mistral service is unreachable.